Ketoral Solution for injection

 Things to be careful of

-Tell your doctor or pharmacist as soon as possible if you do not feel well while you are being treated with KETORAL Injection.
+Tell your doctor or pharmacist as soon as possible if you do not feel well while you are being treated with KETORAL.
+This medicine helps most people with pain after surgery but it may have unwanted side effects in some people.

 Ask your doctor, nurse or pharmacist to answer any questions you may have.